CS2401-Fall2021/lab-8-BST/README.md

 ## Node Class
 We start each tree at a Node root.
 Node is defined in Node.java.
 While you may add fields, you cannot remove them or change the exisiting constructor if you wish the autograder to work properly.

-## Part 1: Number of Mistakes in a BST
+## Part 1: Number of Mistakes in a BST (20 pts code, 10 pts reflections)
 In Main.java implement numTreeMistakes(Node root), which counts how many mistakes appear in a tree that keep it from being a true BST.
 BSTs have every node's left value less than or equal to the node's value, and the right value greater than or equal to.
 A mistake is if this is not the case.

 If your root is null, we have no mistakes to report.